itdddjulius/ButterNutBox/ReadMe.md

 The last name might be lower case, or upper case.

-The card_expiry will be the format “06/18” , or “06/2018” , “6/18” or “6/2018”
+The card_expiry will be the format â€œ06/18â€ , or â€œ06/2018â€ , â€œ6/18â€ or â€œ6/2018â€

 Think deeply about all of the possible test cases here.

-Feel free to build it out as a rails task so you have access to ActiveRecord/RSpec out of the box etc We’re keen to ensure that it’s a collaborative effort; feel free to check in regularly to discuss any aspect of the project.
+Feel free to build it out as a rails task so you have access to ActiveRecord/RSpec out of the box etc Weâ€™re keen to ensure that itâ€™s a collaborative effort; feel free to check in regularly to discuss any aspect of the project.

 =====================================================